12. Procedure for reporting and investigating suspected fraud and corruption

 The actions that are taken at the early stages when fraud is suspected can affect the success of any investigation.
 There is a need for coordinated action which should be clear, prompt and appropriate to the circumstances.

-- allocate responsibility for the investigation to a lead officer and decide on the extent of their powers and remit
+- allocate responsibility for the investigation to a lead officer (who does not need to be from the Council and could be from SWAP) and decide on the extent of their powers and remit

 - decide on the frequency of reports, meetings and communication/publicity

-The forum or investigator will need to consider whether suspending an individual is appropriate and get appropriate HR advice.
-Any officer or employee of a company working for the council who is suspended must be asked to hand back their security pass, office keys, council laptop and any other council assets in their possession.
+The Forum or lead officer investigating will need to consider whether suspending an individual is appropriate and get appropriate HR advice.
+Any officer or employee of a company working for the Council who is suspended must be asked to hand back their security pass, office keys, council laptop and any other council assets in their possession.

-The investigator will ensure that only fully qualified staff who are fully aware of the implications of the Police and Criminal Evidence Act are involved in the investigation.
+The lead officer investigating will ensure that only fully qualified staff who are fully aware of the implications of the Police and Criminal Evidence Act are involved in the investigation.

-Specialist recording equipment may be used in interviews and should the situation warrant it, the Investigator may make arrangements with the local police to have the member of staff arrested and interviewed in a custody suite at the local police station.
+Specialist recording equipment may be used in interviews and should the situation warrant it, the lead officer investigating may make arrangements with the local Police to have the member of staff arrested and interviewed in a custody suite at the local Police station.

-All interviews must be conducted with more than one Investigator present.
-The Investigators must advise the member of staff of their right to legal advice and permit them to have a representative present.
+All interviews must be conducted with more than one person present (usually this will be the lead officer investigating and one other person).
+The persons interviewing must advise the member of staff of their right to legal advice and permit them to have a representative present.

-The Investigator will liaise with HR staff so that disciplinary matters can be discussed.
+The lead officer investigating will liaise with HR staff so that disciplinary matters can be discussed.

-The investigation should only be closed once the Fraud Forum and the council are satisfied that the matter can successfully be concluded and that the legal advisers have all the information they need to undertake a prosecution – should that be the recommendation.
+The investigation should only be closed once the Fraud Forum on behalf of the Council are satisfied that the matter can successfully be concluded and that the legal advisers have all the information they need to undertake a prosecution – should that be the recommendation.